KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 0.0164 0.0880 0.8956

-## Scene quantization
+## Scene relative light scaling

-Scene quantization can be seen as an automatic aperture factor..
+Scene relative light scaling can be seen as an automatic aperture factor..
-In this step the continous scene light values, in the range [0 - X] are linearly mapped to the range [0 - 10000].
+In this step the continous scene light values, in the range [0 - X] are linearly mapped to relative light in the range [0 - 10000].

 If total scene light contribution is > 10 000 all lightsources will be down-scaled.
 Scaling all lightsources linearly means that the light energy contrast will be retained between the lowest and the highest energy lightsource.